soultwist/4th_and_goal_Dynasty_League_Constitution/README.md

 ## __Section II - League Dues__ ##

 ### Entry Fee ###
 - The Entry Fee for the league is $25 per season.
-With one seasons required upfront.
+With two seasons required upfront.
 - Players must have already paid the one season payment before being permitted to draft.

 ### Yearly Dues ###